-8. Affordable Housing

-Parking minimums in Table 19.605.1 may be reduced for the following:
+- 8. Affordable Housing - Parking minimums in Table 19.605.1 may be reduced for the following:

 a.
-For any multiunit dwelling unit or middle housing dwelling unit that that meets the exemption standards as defined in MMC 3.60.050, the minimum parking requirement for that unit may be reduced by 25 percent.
+For any multiunit dwelling unit or middle housing dwelling unit that is affordable to households earning equal to or less than 80 percent of the area median income (AMI) as defined by the U.S. Department of Housing and Urban Development, adjusted for household size, and guaranteed affordable for a minimum term of 30 years through restrictive covenant or other similar guarantee, the minimum parking requirement for that unit may be reduced by 25 percent.